Your End-of-Year Financial Planning Checklist

 #1 – Review your financial plan.

-Consider how any changes in your life or goals over the last year may impact your plan.
+Consider how any changes in your life or goals over the last year may impact your financial plan.
 Work with your wealth manager to make any necessary adjustments.

 #2 – Maximize your retirement contributions.